Skip to main content

-How to Keep Your Nanny Happy and Loyal: 12 Proven Tips for Employers
+How to Keep Your Nanny Happy and Loyal in Kenya (12 Proven Employer Tips)

 A good nanny can transform a home—your children stay safe, routines flow smoothly, and your peace of mind grows.
 But in many Kenyan homes, the biggest challenge is retaining a reliable, hardworking nanny.
 Many leave suddenly, without warning, often because of issues the employer never noticed.